-Also, whereas, under the previous system, banks were not allowed to acquire foreign leasing companies and moneylenders that were also engaged in general business, with the 2021 amendment, banks are now permitted to acquire these businesses, and the scope of business restrictions has been extended to 10 years after the acquisition.
+Also, whereas, under the previous system, banks were not allowed to acquire foreign leasing companies or moneylenders that were also engaged in general business, with the 2021 amendment, banks are now permitted to acquire these businesses, and the scope of business restrictions has been extended to 10 years after the acquisition.
 Thereafter, if there is a need for competition in the foreign country, a Japanese bank group may own such foreign leasing companies and moneylenders without any time limitation subject to the FSA's approval.

-Major topics of 2022 amendments to the Banking Act and Payment Services Act
+Impact on the banking industry of the 2022 amendments to the Payment Services Act and the Banking Act